Decades of discovery set to revolutionise healthcare

 Over 20 years later, Professor Hagan Bayley used site directed mutagenesis techniques to modify membrane proteins for the application of nanopore sequencing.
 Site-directed mutagenesis presented an invaluable opportunity to manipulate the fundamental building blocks of DNA and proteins, and in recognition of this contribution, Dr Smith was awarded the 1993 Nobel Prize for chemistry.

-As Professor Bayley observed these membranes containing pore proteins, he noticed that it was possible to measure and identify the molecules that pass through the nanopore.
+As the team of scientists observed these membranes containing pore proteins, they noticed that it was possible to measure and identify the molecules that pass through the nanopore.
 All cells have a membrane that separates the interior of the cell from the external environment.
 Given that many biological molecules carry small electrical charges, there is a difference in electrical potential between the inside and the outside of the cell.
 This membrane potential can be used by pore proteins that span the cell membrane to allow the flow of charged molecules from one side to the other.
 In the case of the α-hemolysin pore, it allows a steady measurable ionic current through its inside channel.
 Because DNA is a charged molecule, it is drawn through this open channel due to the difference in membrane potential.
 The entry of the DNA molecule into the pore gives rise to temporary, measurable variations in the current that are characteristic of the molecule passing through; these can be measured and used to identify the molecules involved.

 - In 1998, US and UK researchers including Dr Sydney Brenner and Sir John Sulston finished sequencing the genome of a tiny transparent nematode worm called Caenorhabditis elegans.
 The C. elegans genome project was the first complete genome of a multicellular organism.